What Haunted House tour would be complete without a stop at a haunted whorehouse?

 I read one list that even had the audacity to claim it didn’t conjure up any feelings of fright.
 Are you serious?
 It’s a novelty song…about a bunch of monsters…having a party.
 Of course it doesn’t conjure up any feelings of fright you fuckin’ nimrod, it’s a joke.

 They also went on to suggest I play Disturbiaby Rhianna.

 They shouldn’t be allowed to make Halloween party playlists and they certainly shouldn’t come up on the first page of a Google search.

 Moreover, they included The Freaks Come Out At Night by Whodini.
 Who-fuckin-Dini!
 They have a song called The Haunted House of Rock, which is played at a Halloween Dance in a movie titled Trick Or Treat.
 F minus to your bullshit suggestions.

 These people are idiots.
 Don’t listen to them.

 Is The Monster Mash played out?
 Of course it is.
 It’s 50 fucking years old and the only time anyone ever plays it is at Halloween.

 Can you’re Oct.
 31st spare 3 and half measly minutes for The Monster Mash?
-Yes it can and you should take off your fucking mask and hang your head in reverence for the Halloween National Anthem.
+Yes it can and you should take off your fucking mask in reverence for the Halloween National Anthem.
 The fucking heathens…..skip The Monster Mash….skip your passing interest in a holiday that didn’t need your bogus suggestions.
 Can’t even find The Shindig in a Google search on the matter and I get these bozos telling me to pass on The Monster Mash.

 Ok, if you’re offering up 10 suggestions, I can seeing glazing over it in lieu of a few songs that people are less familiar with.
 Should have made it 13 songs and showed a little class.
 Even still, what’s 13 songs?
 You throwing a party for an hour?